· 4 min read

 Origin and history

 The Sandwich Artesien has no first cook and no datable invention.
-It is a regional habit rather than a named recipe, the standing lunchtime combination of three Pas-de-Calais larder staples that an Artois farmer or worker assembled at home for decades and that the bakers of Arras and Bethune sell over the counter as a ready-made today.
-The dish carries no Indication Geographique Protegee and no Label Rouge as a sandwich; what is dated is the cured-meat and dairy infrastructure standing behind it.
+It is a regional habit rather than a named recipe, the standing lunchtime combination of bread, salted butter, and whatever cure the local charcutier is hanging, assembled at home for generations and sold over a bakery counter today.
+It carries no Indication Geographique Protegee and no Label Rouge as a sandwich, and the region carries none for the ham or the butter it is built from either; what is dated is the coalfield culture and the cooperative dairy standing behind it.